-The Company's Class A1, A2, B and C redeemable convertible preferred shares (collectively known as "Convertible Preferred Shares") allows the holders to redeem their shares upon a change in control in the Company.
+The Company's Class A1, A2, B, C, D1 and D2 redeemable convertible preferred shares (collectively known as "Convertible Preferred Shares") allow the holders to redeem their shares upon a change in control in the Company.
 As a result, the Company classifies its Convertible Preferred Shares as mezzanine equity.
 The Company charges specific incremental issuance costs incurred in the offering of Convertible Preferred Shares against the gross proceeds of the Convertible Preferred Shares.